kuy/redux-tower/README.md

 ### Routes

 First of all, you need to have the route definition which contains URL patterns and route actions.
-Behavior is deadly simple.
-When a url pattern is activated, the engine tests URL patterns, and pick a route action from your definition, and calls it.
+The behavior of routing is deadly simple.
+When a url pattern is activated, the engine tests URL patterns, and pick a route action from your definition, and runs it.
+The difference with other routing libraries is that this is not a simple component switcher like react-router.
+You can write a route action includes async control flows and interactions with Redux naturally to fully control the process of routing thanks to redux-saga.
+For increasing readability and productivity, redux-tower allows you to use a shorthand notation for changing components and redirections.
 The URL pattern is a plain string, but is able to capture a part of URL and captured values are passed to a route action as named parameters.
-You can write a route action includes async control flows and interactions with Redux naturally thanks to redux-saga.

 ```js
 import { actions } from 'redux-tower';